bloominstituteoftechnology/Code-Review-Checklist/README.md

 ## Part V - Address Any Additional Needs

-If there are any specific needs or concerns with the student, share them with a TA or Instructor.
+If there are any specific needs or concerns with the student, share them with a PM or Instructor.

 ## Part VI - Student Pull Request Feedback Template